Novels and NovellasLinks and learning materials about English-language novels and novellas

 Fitzgerald, F. Scott

-Siddhartha presents deep and difficult philosophical issues in an incisive, memorable, and enjoyable way through the story of one character’s search for enlightenment.
-As a former student of philosophy, I have an abiding fondness for this book, which I highly recommend to anyone who is haunted by questions about what is often called “the human condition.”
+Siddhartha wrestles with deep and difficult philosophical issues in an incisive, memorable, and enjoyable way through the story of one man’s search for enlightenment in ancient India.
+As a former student of philosophy, I have an abiding fondness for this book.
+Highly recommended for anyone who is haunted by questions about “the human condition.”

+Dystopian fiction is perhaps my favorite genre of literature, and there a number of dystopian novels that rank among the classics of English-language literature.
+Brave New World is one of them.
 Although George Orwell’s 1984 gets more attention from critics, and Orwell’s ideas and insights have rightly been singularly influential, Huxley’s Brave New World presents a different vision of a dystopian future that has also proven disturbingly prescient.
-Ideally, they should be read together for comparison and contrast.
+Ideally, the two novels should be read together for comparison and contrast.
+Both novels contain numerous deeply disturbing parallels to contemporary political and social trends.

-Among dystopian science fiction novels, Never Let Me Go is unique in that it doesn’t conform to the standard patterns of the genre.
+Among dystopian science fiction novels, Never Let Me Go is unique in its nonconformity to the standard patterns of the genre.
 It tells its haunting story about the moral hazards of technological advances by focusing on the lives and relationships of children at a boarding school as they grow up together.
+It’s one of my favorite books, and I spent quite some time combing through it for material to include in the study questions presented here.
+My notes are an attempt to articulate some of the important themes, issues, and symbols to help students process this rich, complex work.

 The Bean Trees is, at least in the Bay Area where I lived for many years, a widely taught text, in part because it has the virtue of being both accessible to a general audience and rich in material for discussion and reflection.
-The following materials may be helpful to those reading it:
+Although it can be read as a feminist novel and a political novel and is powerful on those terms, it’s also a profoundly human novel that makes you care about its characters as people, not just as vehicles for its messages.

 Le Guin, Ursula K.